rtk-rs/gnss-rtk/README.md

 |               |                                          |               | High precision site surveying                           |

 For roaming applications, you should also select the `Profile` that suites you best.
+The `profile` is dictated by the range of (instantaneous) velocity you want to cover.

+Roaming solvers (`RTK` or `PPP`) are obviously compatible with devices coming to a full stop, even for long period of time.
+They are the only one that can truly do so and you should prefer those if your receiver is not completly static.
+These solvers adapt to ongoing events, especially when the correct `Profile` was selected.

+If your profile changes over time, you can reflect that by modifying the value you are passing to the solver `PPP.resolve(user=User)`, and the solver will adapt.

 Deployment
 ==========